Route-Sim/docs/README.md

 - Keep exported images in their existing directories (e.g., `Class Diagrams/`, `Use-Case Diagrams/`).
 - Use descriptive filenames and avoid spaces in new names when possible.

-### Contributing

-- Keep the WebSocket protocol changes synchronized between implementation and [`2-api-protocol.md`](./2-api-protocol.md).
-- When updating diagrams, commit both the updated `ROUTE.vpp` and regenerated PNG exports.
-- Prefer small, focused commits with clear messages.

-### License

-No license information has been provided yet.
-If you intend to publish or share this work, please add a license file or note here.